 In the last couple of years, I have focused on Silverstripe, which has done me fine for the things I need, but I'm always on the lookout for new and improved CMSes elsewhere.
 A few sites I've built with Silverstripe:

-• Roundup of 17 Best Template Engines
+- Roundup of 17 Best Template Engines

 A "template engine" is not quite the same thing as a CMS.
 The template engine simply helps control the appearance of pages globally, without having to edit each page.
 A CMS will normally have its own template engine built-in.
-In cases where templates are useful, but a full-blown CMS is not, these tools can come in quite handy.
+In cases where templates are useful, but a full-blown CMS is not, these tools can come in quite handy. - Enterprise CMS Comparison

-Enterprise-level CMSes have nothing to do with Star Trek and everything to do with websites that have hundreds, or even thousands or millions, of pages and many administrators, users, and especially visitors.
+Enterprise-level CMSes have nothing to do with Star Trek and everything to do with websites that have hundreds, or even thousands or millions, of pages and many administrators, users, and especially visitors. - 20+1 lesser-known open source CMSes

 This is a roundup of up-and-coming CMS tools that are more specialized.